ayushied227/ayushied227/README.md

 - 👋 Hi, I’m Ayushie
 - 👀 I’m interested in money
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning django, angular
 - 💞️ I’m looking to collaborate on web app development
 - 📫 How to reach me ...email :)